jcrichard/pyrb/README.md

-Risk budgeting allocation in Python
+Constrained and Unconstrained Risk budgeting allocation in Python
 ================

+This repository contains the code for solving risk budgeting with generalized standard deviation-based risk measure:

+R(x) = - pi^T x + c ( x^T Sigma x)¨0.5

+This formulation encompasses Gaussian value-at-risk and Gaussian expected shortfall.

+The algorithm is efficient for large dimension and suitable for backtesting.
-This repository contains the code for solving risk budgeting problems on large universe.
-The algorithm is decribed in the paper  [*A Fast Algorithm for Computing High-Dimensional Risk Parity Portfolios*](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2325255) by Théophile Griveau-Billion, Jean-Charles Richard and Thierry Roncalli.
+A description can be found in [*A Fast Algorithm for Computing High-Dimensional Risk Parity Portfolios*](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2325255) by Théophile Griveau-Billion, Jean-Charles Richard and Thierry Roncalli and [*Constrained Risk Budgeting Portfolios*]() by Jean-Charles Richard and Thierry Roncalli.

 You can solve
 ------------------